 Be Specific About Your Expectations

 People want to know what results you expect them to achieve.
-Top performers are drawn to challenge.
+Top performers are drawn to a challenge.
 They have a powerful need for their work to be important.
 Will their work affect ten people…or ten thousand?
-Will their work save a life, support others, create a breakthrough product, increase sales?
+Will their work save a life, support others, create a breakthrough product, or increase sales?
 Be specific.
 People are motivated by very different kinds of achievement, but all top performers – the A+ students of the professional world – want to know precisely how they will be graded.
 They want to understand how your work environment will enable them to do the best work of their lives.

 Prioritize What’s Important

 Once you define the level of performance expected from your new hire, it is time to prioritize.
 Which

 capabilities and experience are most important in driving performance?
 With most jobs, only a handful of factors are critically important, and most other factors are only “nice to have.”
 (Experience handling international mergers might be imperative, but an MBA is usually not.)

 Here are a few considerations (okay…more than a few) for developing your own job advertising:

 1) Be sure the job description is not vague or abstract